mathjax/MathJax-demos-web/README.md

 # [mj3-demos](https://github.com/pkra/mj3-demos)

-A repository with examples using mathjax-v3
+A repository with examples using [mathjax-v3](https://github.com/mathjax/mathjax-v3).

+## NOTE

+Mathjax v3 is in early alpha.
+Do not use this in production but please test it and report issues at https://github.com/mathjax/mathjax-v3!

+Thanks!

 ## Live demo